wq1701/dspub/automation/README.md

 # Script Generating

-The idea comes from a project back in LeeLab@CUIMC when I had to deal with 1000+ matlab scripts awaiting submission to the C2B2 HPC.
+The idea comes from a project back in LeeLab@CUIMC when I had to deal with 1000+ MATLAB scripts awaiting submission to the C2B2 HPC.

 The solution was to generate those matlab scripts with R, and then use a shell loop for submission.